bradorego/bradorego.com/content/blog/2018-03-18-case-against-industry-experience.md

 * A shared knowledge of work environments/styles (e.g. agile vs. waterfall, lean UX, guerrilla UX).
 * Having "seen this before", whether that be specifically for your industry or in general.

 I'm not saying only hire recent grads (anything but).
-What I am saying, though, is that having someone that's new to your industry is going to create many opportunities.
+What I am saying, though, is that having someone that's new to your industry is going to create many opportunities for learning.
+They're going to ask questions you've never heard before, they're going to question why things are done they way they are.
+They're going to frustrate you.
+But it's a worthwhile exercise.

 # Fighting Bias <a name="bias" href="#bias"><i class="ion-link"></i></a>
 #### Diversity is the killer of bias.

-As much as you can try, nobody can fully escape their biases.
-Our brains have built in heuristics for how we see the world and process information which makes it impossible to be bias-free.
+As much as one may try, nobody can fully escape/defeat their biases.
+Our brains have built in heuristics for how we see the world and process information which makes it impossible to be bias-free; if we didn't, getting through the day would be virtually impossible due to the amount of information and number of decisions we need to make ***Insert data about bandwidth***.
 The best way to combat bias and its negative influence on your product is to build a diverse team and encourage radical candor. (links for radical candor, diversity)

 A diverse team (both in terms of thought and background) allows everyone to see how others think and interpret information, and a culture of openness, honesty, and radical candor lets everyone feel comfortable calling out that bias.
 It's important to do this without blame, though; people rarely hold biases (especially detrimental ones) on purpose.
 It's a side effect of their upbringing, how they've been taught, the people they've been around, etc. There's no need to make a big deal out of someone's bias, but you can point them out so everyone can move forward. (links to FB diversity SWSX)

 # Being a Good Learner <a name="good-learner" href="#good-learner"><i class="ion-link"></i></a>
 #### ABL.
 Always.
 Be.
 Learning.
 Encourage the beginner mindset.

+One of the most valuable skills a designer can have is the beginner mindset.
+Emotional intelligence and empathy are important for understanding the user (though empathy may be detrimental **link**), but there are two major advantages to thinking like a beginner:

+1) You're always going to be noticing assumptions and pointing them out.
+2) You're less likely to feel attached to anything you make.

 There are things you can do to create a culture of the beginner mindset.
 Question everything, identify assumptions, and work through them.
 Have a framework in place; make it formulaic and part of a process. (links for techniques)

 Make sure you're not personally falling into theory blindness.
-Young doctors are actually often better than old due to more training and a willingness to question everything.
+Young doctors are actually often better than old due to more recent training and a willingness to question everything.
 Once you give someone a theory, they cling to it, missing information they otherwise see. (links for theory blindness/expertise error)

 ---